Level/abstract-leveldown/README.md

 })
 ```

+See [MemDOWN](https://github.com/rvagg/node-mem/) if you are looking for a complete in-memory replacement for LevelDOWN.

 ## Extensible API

 Remember that each of these methods, if you implement them, will receive exactly the number and order of arguments described.
 Optional arguments will be converted to sensible defaults.